Keibu Keioiba (film): Plot

 Keibu Keioiba made Thabaton his wife.
 Thabaton had no other way but to stay with him.
 They lived together in the cave.
 He brought preys from his hunt and Thabaton cooked meals from them.
 On the other hand, when the seven brothers returned home, they were shocked to find their lovely sister missing.
 The old woman from the neighboring house told the brothers that Keibu Keioiba had kidnapped their sister.
 Getting furious, the seven brothers came in search for Thabaton.
 After many weeks, they finally found her in the cave.
 They met her when Keibu Keioiba went away from the cave for his normal daily hunt.
 The brothers gave Thabaton a hollow bamboo pitcher (bamboo pipe) and told her their plans for escape.
 The brothers went to hide in a distant place when Keibu Keioiba returned to his cave.
 As per the plan, Thabaton asked Keioiba Keioiba to fetch water from the stream using the bamboo pitcher (bamboo pipe).
 Keibu Keioiba took the bamboo pipe from his sweetheart, unaware of the fact that the bamboo pitcher was actually hollow.
 He fetched some water and got back towards home.
 On the way, the pitcher got empty as all the water were gone.
 He went back to fetch some water and the same thing happened on his way back to home.
 He fetched again and again and everytime, the pitcher got empty.
 On the other side, the seven brothers burned down the settlement of the beast and ran away with their sister Thabaton back to their house for safety.
 A crow saw everything that was happening in both sides.
 The crow flew to the beast and informed him about what had happened to his home.
 Getting furious, Keibu Keioiba ran to his habitat and found out exactly what the crow had told him happened.

 Thabaton was then safe at her house, protected by her brothers.
 But the brothers prepared for a combat to defeat the beast.

 Keibu Keioiba came to meet the brothers face to face.
 They had a fierce battle until the beast was finally wounded badly.
 Keibu Keioiba almost escaped from the human beings when he was about to be killed.

 Cast

 Artists Bishwamittra, Kalpana, and Joseph played the voice roles of the characters, Keibu Keioiba, Thabaton and the thief (as well as the crow) respectively.

-Reception

-2010s
+Release

-In the year 2010, Keibu Keioiba (Tiger Head) was screened in the 11th Mumbai International Film Festival, organised by the Ministry of Information and Broadcasting in India.
+In 2010, Keibu Keioiba (Tiger Head) was screened in the 11th Mumbai International Film Festival, organised by the Ministry of Information and Broadcasting in India.

 It was also screened in the 2nd Manipur International Documentary, Short and Animation Film Festival, 2010, organised by the Films Division, Mumbai, in collaboration with the Manipur Film Development Corporation (MFDC), in the 2nd Brahmaputra Valley Film Festival in 2014.

-2020s

 Keibu Keioiba (Tiger Head) was screened in the half a month long "Festival of Cinemas of Manipur" event during April 2022.